billforsternz/retro-sargon/README.md

-One improvement I have been able to make without changing any of Sargon's core code is to extend the maximum search depth from 6 to 20 (because I am not limited to a few K of memory) and make the search depth dynamic rather than fixed.
+One improvement I have been able to make without changing any of Sargon's core code is to extend the maximum search depth from 6 to 20 (because I am not limited to a few K of memory) and to make the search depth dynamic rather than fixed.
 I use an iterative approach.
 When the GUI asks the engine to analyse a position I start with depth=3 (which is essentially instantaneous), present the results, then move to depth=4,